yorickpeterse/ruby-lint/doc/code_analysis.md

 # Code Analysis

-Code analysis in ruby-lint is done using a set of classes that extend {RubyLint::Iterator}.
+Code analysis in ruby-lint is done using a set of classes that extend {RubyLint::Analysis::Base}.
 This base class provides various methods for easily walking over an AST by using callback methods based on the node types.
 For example, the callback method `on_string` is used before a `(string)` node is processed.
-For more low level details see the API documentation of {RubyLint::Iterator}.
+For more low level details see the API documentation of {RubyLint::Iterator} and {RubyLint::Analysis::Base} (which extends the former).

 For this guide we'll be creating an analysis class that checks for local variables written in camelCase.
 Whenever it finds these variables a warning